 It’s good to share what you learned and get feedback, they will know that you are committed to learning something new every day.
 On day 28 of my practice, I published a screenshot from Commit app on my Facebook page.
 Then, I realized that people are waiting for something from me, they are interested to see what I’m doing.
 That’s encouraged me to do more and more practices.
 To be honest, maybe if I didn’t share this screenshot, then my learning would have stopped.
 Thanks, people.

 Working on real projects

 From the day 45 I started working on a real Front End project for a client, the experience was really awesome and I learned a lot from it.
 So far, I worked on more than 10 projects.
 I didn’t imagine that I will start working on real projects before finishing my learning.
-So what I learned is, daily practise is critical thing to each human being, it can completely change his life if he uses it well.
+So what I learned is, daily practice is a critical thing to each human being, it can completely change his life if he uses it well.

 Lessons I learned the hard way

 One of the most common mistakes that the learner might make is to use those frameworks without understanding the idea behind them.
 Don’t use them if you are still a beginner, you will waste your time learning how to use them, instead of learning the core basics of a grid layout.
 A lot of people think that it’s possible to make a responsive layout using Bootstrap framework for example, this misunderstanding is a catastrophe.
 Again, don’t use them if you don’t have an idea about how it works.
 Use it with care.

 Personally, I love using frameworks for prototyping a quick layout for a client, it only takes a few minutes to create something interactive.
 Otherwise, I prefer to write my own CSS.

 It’s really hard to name CSS, maybe it’s the hardest thing when you are working on a large project.
 Things might get messy if you are not careful with the naming process.

 Naming CSS is a lot harder than the situation when parents want to pick a name for their new child.